Sampling of Geometries

 neighborhood_search=GridNeighborhoodSearch{ndims(shape)}(),

 System to generate body-fitted particles for complex shapes.
-For more information on the methods, see description below.
+For more information on the methods, see particle packing.

 Arguments